-A. The student may wish to consider withdrawal, if he or she believes that the work missed while on interim suspension cannot be made up.
-The student’s withdrawal will not terminate the University’s disciplinary process.
+A. The student may wish to consult an academic advisor about withdrawal, if the student believes that the work missed while on Interim Suspension cannot be made up.
+Withdrawal will not terminate the University’s disciplinary process.

 Q. If a student chooses to withdraw what will be the effective date?
 Will the student receive any tuition refund by withdrawing?
 Will the student receive grades?

 A. Normally, the withdrawal date is the effective date of the Interim Suspension.
 The student’s academic unit may choose to backdate the withdrawal to the beginning of the semester, if the situation warrants it.
 Any tuition refund will be based upon the normal refund schedule established by the registrar.
 Upon withdrawal, the student will receive W grades.

 Q. What is the process for readmission and when will the suspended student be able to register for classes again?

 A. If the student is found not responsible for the charges, they can return to the University immediately.
 If the student is found responsible, eligibility to return depends on the student’s sanction and the outcome of the appeal process (if the student chooses to appeal).
 A student who has been suspended should contact an academic advisor to discuss the re-enrollment process.

 Residence Life Concerns